 How to Know If Your Tibialis Anterior Muscle Is Weak?

-One of the most common complaints with the tibialis anterior is shin splints .
+One of the most common complaints with the weak tibialis anterior muscle is shin splints .
 These can become very painful and often travel along the shin bone.

 The other thing you may encounter is an aching sensation around the ankle, which could also be accompanied by swelling.